Vajalol/VUI/README.md

 ## 📄 License

-VUI is released under the MIT License.
-See the LICENSE file for details.
+VUI is released under a Custom License that prohibits editing or modification without explicit permission.
+See the [LICENSE.txt](LICENSE.txt) file for details.

 ---